parklab/SCAN2/README.md

 # scan-snv
-Single cell somatic genotyper
+Somatic genotyper for SNV discovery in whole genome amplified single cells.

 # Installation
+SCAN-SNV is distributed as a conda package.
+Installation requires the conda package management tool and a Linux-flavored OS.

+**Operating systems tested**
-**Operating systems tested**: GNU/Linux, kernel version 3.10.0, CentOS 7.
+* GNU/Linux, kernel version 3.10.0, CentOS 7.
 Note that pre-compiled SHAPEIT2 binaries are only made available for Linux systems, although in principle other phasing algorithms can be used instead.

-**Installation time**: installation should take only a few minutes on a modern computer.

-SCAN-SNV is distributed as a conda package.
-To install, first Miniconda must be downloaded and installed as follows:
+* Ubuntu 16.04.4 LTS AWS instance.

+**NOTE** This installation process and demo have been successfully run on an Amazon Web Services Ubuntu 16.04.4 LTS instance.

 ## Installing miniconda
 ```